 - Eastern white pine

-It absorbs water extremely well and has the highest viscosity of any known dietary fiber [R].
+It absorbs water extremely well and has the highest viscosity of any known dietary fiber .

-It has gained in popularity as a dietary supplement, mainly due to its potential weight-reducing effects.
+It has gained popularity as a dietary supplement, mainly due to its reputation for weight loss.

 Glucomannan works by: